EmilRamsvik/Digital-Garden/docs/Articles/Articles.md

 # Blogs
-Blogs that I have discovered are here
+Blogs that I have discovered are here:

 #### [Tonsky](https://tonsky.me/)
 *About*: Programming and UI